Home|Global Medical Insurance Plans|Americas|Dominican Republic Insurance

 - The contributive tier involves healthcare funding financed by workers and their employers.

-- Those under the subsidized tier receive funding from the Dominican state.
-Those that are eligible for state funding include the poor, disabled, and unemployed.
-It’s important to note here that most people in the country still end up paying out-of-pocket for healthcare, as only 1 percent of GDP goes toward health expenditure.
+- The subsidized tier receives funding from the Dominican state.
+This tier provides healthcare funding for the poor, disabled, and unemployed.
+It’s important to note here that most people still pay out-of-pocket for healthcare, as only 1 percent of GDP goes toward health expenditure.

 Start by Comparing Insurance Plans Online